 Caution!
-The rewinding knob rotates each time the film is transported; it must therefore not be interfered with during this action.
+The rewinding knob rotates during each film transport; it must therefore not be interfered with during this action.

-DOUBLE AND BLANK EXPOSURE LOCK
+DOUBLE AND EMPTY EXPOSURE LOCK

-The Agfa Silette is fitted with a double and blank exposure locking device.
-This means that the same film can never be exposed twice on one frame and further, that the film cannot be wound on by mistake before an exposure has been made.
+The Agfa Silette is fitted with a double and empty exposure locking device.
+This means that the same piece of film can never be exposed twice and further, that the film cannot be wound on by mistake before an exposure has been made.
 If therefore the release button cannot be pressed, the film must either be wound on using the rapid winding lever, or the latter had not been fully moved to its stop; a further complete turn will remedy this without the loss of film.
 If the rapid winding lever cannot be moved, the camera is ready for use.